Esri/compare-app/README.md

 ## View comparision options
 * **webmap**: Web map or scene for first map panel
 * **webscene**: Web map or scene for second map panel
+* **useCustomExtentWebMap**: When true a user defined custom extent can be specified for map 1.
+* **customExtentWebMap**: Specify a custom zoom level and center point that will be used to define the custom extent for map 1. ```{
+   "level":4,
+   "coords": {
+     "latitude": 15,
+     "longitude": 65
+   }
+ }```

+* **usecustomExtentWebScene**: When true a user defined custom extent can be specified for map 2.
+* **customExtentWebScene**: Specify a custom zoom level and center point that will be used to define the custom extent for map 2. ```{
+   "level":4,
+   "coords": {
+     "latitude": 15,
+     "longitude": 65
+   }
+ }```
 * **webmapDesc**: Title and/or small amount of descriptive text for map1.
 * **websceneDesc**: Title and/or small amount of descirptive text for map2
 * **descPosition"**: Valid values are *top-left|top-right|bottom-left|bottom-right*.
 The location on the map where the descriptive text displays
 * **splitDirection**: *horizontal|vertical*  Horizontal displays maps side by side.
 Vertical stacks maps.
 * **expand**: Add an expand button to each map so users can quickly expand/collapse the map to view it full size.
 * **expandPosition**: Valid values are *top-left|top-right|bottom-left|bottom-right*.
 The location on the map where the expand button is added.
 The default value is bottom-right.
+* **minZoom**: Optionally set a minimum zoom level for 2d maps.
+This level applies to both map views.
+This value is only available to set via url parameter and may overwrite a custom extent if one was set.
+* **maxZoom**: Optionally set a maximum zoom level for 2d maps. this level applies to both map views.
+This value is only available to set via url parameter and may overwrite a custom extent if one was set.
+* **minScale**: Optionally set the minimum scale the user is allowed to zoom to for 2d maps.
+This scale value applies to both map views.
+This value is only available to set via url parameter and may overwrite a custom extent if one was set.
+* **maxScale**: Optionally set the maximum scale the user is allowed to zoom to for 2d maps.
+This scale value applies to both map views.
+This value is only available to set via url parameter and may overwrite a custom extent if one was set.

 ## Title and Toolbar options
 * **title**: Main title for the app